 There are two ways this salad is served in Greece.

-One is with extra virgin olive oil, vinegar, salt and pound garlic (called skordostoumpi – σκορδοστούμπι, which is a garlicky vinaigrette dressing) and the other is with extra virgin olive oil, salt and lemon juice, called ladolemono.
+One is with extra virgin olive oil, vinegar, salt and pound garlic (called skordostoumpi – σκορδοστούμπι (crushed garlic), which is a garlicky vinaigrette dressing) and the other is with extra virgin olive oil, salt and lemon juice, called ladolemono.

 - 6 tbsp extra virgin olive oil